-Location Name Description CRA7 CRA7 Bit CRA7 is reserved for future function.
-Set to 0 when configuring CRA.
+Location Name Description CRA7 CRA7 This bit must be cleared for correct operation.
 CRA6 to CRA5 MA1 to MA0 Select number of samples averaged (1 to 8) per measurement output.
-00 = 1(Default); $01 = 2$; $10 = 4$; $11 = 8$ CRA4 to CRA2 DO2 to DO0 Data Output Rate Bits.
+00 = 1; 01 = 2; 10 = 4; 11 = 8 (Default) CRA4 to CRA2 DO2 to DO0 Data Output Rate Bits.
 These bits set the rate at which data is written to all three data output registers.
 CRA1 to CRA0 MS1 to MS0 Measurement Configuration Bits.
 These bits define the measurement flow of the device, specifically whether or not to incorporate an applied bias into the measurement.